CallumLloydJones/DataSciencePractice/README.md

 - [Technology](#technology)

 ## Introduction
-This project analyzes data from on-line dating application OKCupid.
+This project analyzes data from online dating application OKCupid.
 In recent years, there has been a massive rise in the usage of dating apps to find love.
 Many of these apps use sophisticated data science techniques to recommend possible matches to users and to optimize the user experience.
 These apps give us access to a wealth of information that we've never had before about how different people experience romance.

+### Objectives
 The goal of this project is to scope, prepare, analyse, and create a machine learning model to solve a question.

-### Objectives

 ## Data Science Methodology